-- Long Term Health Starts in First 1,000 Days: With the new guidelines designed for children under 2 years of age, the USDA has placed a greater emphasis on the first 1,000 days to help give children a healthier start and prevent chronic diseases in the future.
-The USDA committee explains “nutritional exposures during the first 1,000 days of life not only contribute to long-term health, but also help shape taste preferences and food choices.”
+- Long-Term Health Starts in the First 1,000 Days: With the new guidelines designed for children under 2 years of age, the USDA has placed a greater emphasis on the first 1,000 days to help give children a healthier start and prevent chronic diseases in the future.
+The USDA committee explains “nutritional exposures during the first 1,000 days of life not only contribute to long-term health but also help shape taste preferences and food choices.”

 Why It’s Important to Follow These Guidelines